zhoji/zhoji.github.io/_pages/about.md

 Prior to work, I did a Master's thesis in Biomedical Imaging on MEG inference using ML at the [Brain Networks Lab](https://rajlab.ucsf.edu/) at UCSF, and my BA Honours dissertation on mathematical modeling of cone phototransduction with Dr. [Hugh Matthews](https://www.pdn.cam.ac.uk/directory/hugh-matthews) at the University of Cambridge.

-Feel free to contact me on social media if you want to talk more! :)
+In my free time, I love to travel, do yoga, make music, and cook and eat delicious food :) Feel free to contact me on social media if you want to talk more!